ServerMod/SCPDiscord/README.md

 **Command usage:**

-Enter the command in all caps starting with your command prefix.
-Example with command prefix `+`: +ROUNDRESTART calls the console command roundrestart but +roundrestart does not.
-This is fixed in a future smod version.
+Enter the console command starting with your command prefix.
+Example with command prefix `+`: `+roundrestart`.

 ---